What are the aims of this leaflet?

-In more severe cases there can be pustules (white/yellow headed spots), yellow crusts and matted hair and, very rarely, a painful boggy swelling filled with pus and overlying hair loss called a kerion.
-In these cases, patients may have a fever or swollen, painful glands in the neck.
+In more severe cases there can be pustules (white/yellow headed spots), yellow crusts and matted hair and, very rarely, a painful boggy (soft spongy) swelling filled with pus and overlying hair loss called a kerion.
+In these cases, people affected may have a fever or swollen, painful glands in the neck.

 Occasionally the body reacts to the fungus by causing an itchy rash at a site other than the scalp, such as the ear or the palms and soles.
 This is called an ‘id reaction’ and can appear when treatment is started.
 This “id reaction” can be treated with steroid creams.

 Tinea capitis is suspected if there is a combination of scaly scalp and hair loss, especially in children.